 It’s no secret that loyalty programs were born in a retail environment.
 The idea was to create repeat customers by offering incentives for purchases made.
-The more engaged you are with the brand, the more reward.
+The more engaged you are with the brand, the more the reward.
 This same principle applies to nonprofit loyalty.
-The key difference though, is the motivation behind the support.
-I might buy my coffee from the same shop each week because I like to support local, and of course it doesn’t hurt that I get a neat little punch in my paper card for each cold brew I buy.
-Twenty punches later and I’ve scored myself a free beverage.
-But, this is no comparison to the money and heart I put into supporting my favorite nonprofit organizations.
-Throw in an incentive and that organization has just gotten my attention and held it.
+The key difference is the motivation behind the support.
+I might buy my coffee from the same shop each week because I like to support local businesses, and of course, it doesn’t hurt that I get a neat little punch in my paper card for each cold brew I buy.
+Twenty punches later, and I’ve scored myself a free beverage.
+But this is no comparison to the money and heart I put into supporting my favorite nonprofit organizations.
+Throw in an incentive, and that organization has just gotten my attention and held it.

 While Nonprofit and retail loyalty programs often have many noticeable differences, I want to examine some of the best loyalty programs out there and what makes them work.
-These programs vary from points systems, to punch cards, to paid programs.
+These programs vary from point systems to punch cards to paid programs.
 Here we break down five of the most successful and noteworthy:

 - Barnes and Noble

-Amazon has plenty of competition in the online shopping market, but the secret weapon for Amazon is their loyalty program, better known as Amazon Prime.
-Prime doesn’t work on a points system, redemption options or tiers, and it costs members $119 a year, and yet, it has a renewal rate of over 90%.
+Amazon has plenty of competition in the online shopping market, but the secret weapon for Amazon is its loyalty program, better known as Amazon Prime.
+Prime doesn’t work on a points system, redemption options, or tiers, and it costs members $119 a year, yet it has a renewal rate of over 90%.

 Prime customers spend four times the amount of regular Amazon users because they convince users to purchase through Amazon exclusively.
 By eliminating shipping costs for members, Prime has tapped into the instant gratification that people seek these days.

-While these models may not relate directly to your Nonprofit’s vision when it comes to loyalty and incentives, the principles and strategies outlined here are meant to demonstrate the value of various programs across the retail landscape.
-Any way you slice it, your donors will be grateful for recognition of their loyalty- whether it comes with a free cold brew or not.
+While these models may not relate directly to your nonprofit’s vision regarding loyalty and incentives, the principles and strategies outlined here are meant to demonstrate the value of various programs across the retail landscape.
+Any way you slice it, your donors will be grateful for the recognition of their loyalty- whether it comes with a free cold brew or not.